ibpdas/valueline/README.md

 ## 1. What the model solves

-Most public sector organisations struggle to show how data-strategy activity leads to maturity and, ultimately, to outcomes.
+Most public sector organisations struggle to show how data strategy activity leads to maturity and, ultimately, to outcomes.

 > The core challenge is attribution: data teams influence the inputs but not the outcomes or the speed at which they emerge.

 **ValueLine** structures the story into three causal levels.

 Each works on a different time horizon and with different degrees of control, helping leaders understand:

 - where value can be realised quickly